Getting Speakers to Turn In Presentations – 6 Tips

 6 Tips for Getting Speakers to Meet Collection Deadlines

-- Request Speaker Presentations Before the Meeting – Push the deadline as close to the meeting as possible, but ensure speakers they will have time to make any last-minute changes closer to the meeting date if needed.
+- Request Speaker Presentations Before the Meeting: Push the deadline as close to the meeting as possible, but ensure speakers they will have time to make any last-minute changes closer to the meeting date if necessary.

-- Send Out Multiple Reminder Emails/Posts – It’s a busy industry, and most people need reminders.
-Instead of bombarding speakers with emails a week before the deadline, try staggering your reminder emails three months, two months, one week ahead of time.
+- Send Out Multiple Reminder Emails/Posts: It’s a busy industry, and most people need reminders.
+Instead of bombarding speakers with emails a week before the deadline, try staggering your reminder emails three months, two months and one week ahead of time.
 Give them suggestions as to where they should be in the slide creation process.
-And if a speaker already turned in their presentation, don’t send them the ol’ “Hey, this is a reminder to turn your presentation in.
-If you have, ignore this email.”
+And if a speaker already turned in their presentation, don’t send them the standard, “Hey, this is a reminder to turn your presentation in.
+If you have, ignore this,” email message.
 Make your speakers feel special.

 |Free Download: Abstract Collection Systems|